The last thing you want when you head away on holiday is to find out you haven’t actually booked your flight or hotel room.

-- pay by credit card wherever possible as there's more chance you'll get your money back if something goes wrong.
-However, be aware that credit cards are subject to interest and fees if you don't pay off the balance in full each month
+- use safe ways to pay, such as your credit card wherever possible as there's more chance you'll get your money back if something goes wrong (however, be aware that credit cards are subject to interest and fees if you don't pay off the balance in full each month)

 - keep records of payment confirmations and receipts

 - if you make an online payment, don't follow a link in an email but type in a website address you know to be correct

 - make sure any payment page begins with ‘https’ and shows a padlock symbol, which means the communication link between you and the website is secure (but remember, the padlock doesn't guarantee an authentic site)

 Whether it’s a short break or a dream holiday, you can find out more about how to avoid this kind of scam by checking out Get Safe Online – it’s a joint initiative between government, police and businesses, which is supported by HSBC.